 Reasons and Procedure for Closing a Case Because of Ineligibility

-If after the completion of Trial Work Experiences, the VR counselor determines the customer is unable to benefit from VR services to reach an employment outcome due to the severity of his or her disability, review and approval by the VR Manager is required before closing a case.

-Refer to B-602-7: Closing a Case from Trial Work Due to Disability Too Sever to Benefit from Services.
+If after the completion of Trial Work Experiences, the VR counselor determines the customer is unable to benefit from VR services to reach an employment outcome due to the severity of his or her disability, VR Supervisor approval is required prior to closing the case.
+Refer to B-604-1: Disability Too Significant to Benefit from Services for detailed processes and procedures for closing the case. .

 …